-Water Temperature: Examination and comparison of the TSG water temperature profile against the sea surface water temperature showed a lag of approximately about 2 minutes and 6 secs between the two data sets and thermal increase of 0.19 C from the intake to the TSG.
-This lag is due to the time it takes for the water to travel from the water intake on the port drop keel (where sea surface water temperature is measured) to the TSG located in the CTD area on the ship (where the TSG sensor temperature and the conductivity is measured).
-When the precise location for the TSG salinity measurement is critical, this lag would need to be taken into account in order to determine the exact geo location of the sampled value.

-For example, assuming a ship cruising speed of 10 knots and a lag of 2 minutes and 6 seconds, the salinity measurements could be for a location about 648 meters away from the current ship location.
+Examination and comparison of the TSG water temperature profile against the sea surface water temperature showed a lag of approximately about 2 minutes and 15 seconds between the two data IN2016 v04 UWY ProcessingReport 6 sets.
+This lag is due to the time taken for the water to travel from the water intake on the port drop keel (where sea surface water temperature is measured) to the TSG located in the CTD area on the ship (where the TSG sensor temperature and the conductivity is measured).
+When the precise location for the TSG salinity measurement is critical, this lag would need to be taken into account in order to determine the exact geolocation of the sampled value.
+For example, assuming a ship cruising speed of 10 knots and a lag of 2 minutes 15 seconds, the salinity measurements could be for a location about 694 meters away from the current ship location.